c-zhenhao/czhenhao-sei35-project2/README.md

 ## Future roadmap

-0. Organise the folders
+0. ~~Organise the folders~~ _done 27 mar_
 1. Create the modal for Discover drinks.
-The cocktail
+The [cocktail API](https://www.thecocktaildb.com/api/json/v1/1/filter.php?i=Gin) doesnt actually return the full drink information when searching by ingredients, but does have the drink ID.

+   1. need to find a way to link them by ID

 2. Refactor code - especially the modals
 3. Material UI - look into improving the look & feel so it looks like an actual app